Astros vs. Diamondbacks Player Props Betting Odds

 Tucker Stats

-- Tucker will look for his fourth straight game with a hit in this contest.
-During his last five outings he is batting .313 with three doubles, a home run, four walks and three RBI.
+- Tucker hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is hitting .294 with two doubles, a home run, three walks and two RBI.

 Tucker Recent Games